moryba/Beth-project/README2.md

    - **Prediction**\
-      After applying SMOTE, the model exclusively predicts the "unsuspicious" class and fails to identify any "suspicious" activities.
+      With SMOTE data, the model exclusively predicts the "unsuspicious" class and fails to identify any "suspicious" activities.
 This indicates that the model is not effectively learning from the augmented data, even with the improved balance in our dataset.

       ![Model 3 Confusion matrix](pics/Dense_smote_confusionmatrix.png){width=25%, height=25%}